 ELIGIBILITY.
 Current graduate students at UMass Amherst are welcome to apply for Teaching Associateships in the Writing Program.
 We have a long-standing special relationship with the UMass Amherst English Department, and most of our Teaching Associates (TOs) are MFA and MA/PhD students in English; but we do occasionally offer TOships to MA/PhD students in other graduate programs at UMass Amherst.

 TEACHING ASSOCIATESHIP POSITIONS IN THE WRITING PROGRAM.
-A full TOship in the Writing Program involves teaching three (3) sections of College Writing over the course of the academic year (that is, two sections one semester and one section the other); after one year of teaching College Writing, TOs may request sections of Basic Writing.
+A full TOship in the Writing Program involves teaching three (3) sections of Basic or College Writing over the course of the academic year (that is, two sections one semester and one section the other).
 TOs undergo extensive training before and during their first year of employment in the Program - for more information, see Teaching Resources, which also includes a link to our Instructor's Handbook.

 TOships are renewable up to a certain number of semesters (depending on the graduate program) barring unforeseen budgetary circumstances and given satisfactory progress towards degree and satisfactory performance teaching.